 Go winter camping

 Yes, it’s colder out there but choose warm sleeping bags or stay in a cabin or villa.
 It’s a completely different experience camping during winter.
-Wangi Point Holiday Park has community fire pits that you can toast marshmallows on.
+Here are our best tips for enjoying winter camping with kids.
 If this inspires you to consider winter camping, here’s a list of camping spots within 3 hours of Newcastle.

 Enjoy a coffee or chocolate at the Aroma Coffee and Chocolate Festival